kiebel/wp-teachpress/readme.txt

 * xls/csv-export for course lists
 * RSS-feed for publicaitons
 * Widget for displaying books in the sidebar

-= New features of teachPress 2.0: =
-* New publication system with BibTeX support, 31 data fields, 15 publication types
 * New shortcode "tpsingle" for displaying single publications
 * New shortcode "tpcourselist" for displaying a course overview (replaced `<!--LVS2-->`)
 * New shortcode "tpenrollments" for displaying the enrollement system (replaced `<!--LVS-->`)
 * New Shortcode "tppost" for displaying parts of a post only for registered students
-* Add images for courses
-* Redesigned user interface

 = Supported Languages =
 * English